mhhollomon/yalr/README.md

 terminal.
 But for common structural lexemes (like semi-colon and the like), this may actually be quite helpful.
 This can also make the rules a bit easier to read since they will read more like the string they would match.

+#### Production sematic action

+Each production in a rule can be assigned its own action to compute a semantic value.
+The semantic values of the items in the production are available to the actions in variables of the form `_v{n}` where `{n}` is the position of the item from the left numbered from 1.
+An item may also be given an alias.
+This alias will be used to create a reference variable that points to the corresponding semantic avalue variable.
+If an represents a rule or terminal without a type, the corresponding semantic variable will not be defined.
+Giving an alias to such an item will result in an error.

 ```
 rule MyRule {